 “Animal Rescue Organization”, means a non-for-profit organization that has tax-exempt status under section 501(c)(3) of the Internal Revenue Code and is registered with the state’s Department of Agricultural Resources, if required, and that either on its own behalf or as a facilitator for others engages or arranges for others to engage in the activities of transferring ownership of domestic animals.
-The term does not include an entity that is a breeder or broker or that obtains dogs or cats from a breeder or broker for payment or compensation.
+The term does not include an entity that is a breeder or broker or that obtains dogs, cats, or rabbits from a breeder or broker for payment or compensation.

 “Pet shop” means any place or premise where birds, mammals, or reptiles are kept for the purpose of either wholesale or retail sale, import, export, barter, exchange or gift.

 (b) A pet shop may not sell, deliver, offer for sale, barter, auction or otherwise dispose of a cat, dog, or rabbit except as provided in subsection (c).

 (c) The provisions of subsection (b) shall not apply to: (1) A public or private charitable nonprofit animal shelter or animal rescue organization; (2) A pet shop offering a cat, dog, or rabbit owned by a public or private charitable nonprofit animal shelter or animal rescue organization for purposes of adoption of the cat, dog, or rabbit by a member of the public, so long as the pet shop does not receive any fee from the adoption and does not have any monetary or ownership interest in the cat, dog, or rabbit.

 (d) Each pet shop shall maintain records sufficient to document the source of each dog, cat, or rabbit that the pet shop acquires for at least one year following the date of acquisition.
 Such records shall be made available, immediately upon request, to any officer of the Division of Animal Health.